Topics discussed in this episode

-A video that I had to record as a result of a simple bumper sticker on a car in front of me… and it is now my personal mission to make every parent claim positive and encouraging traits about themselves!
-Watch all the way to the end so that you can be empowered to fight the critical and harsh way that we talk about ourselves as parents.
+- A simple bumper sticker on a car in front of me… is now my personal mission to make every parent claim positive and encouraging traits about themselves!

 What I read on a bumper sticker